Jagannath: Early Vaishnava traditions

-Chaitanya Mahaprabhu and Gaudiya Vaishnavism
+Chaitanya Mahaprabhu

-Gaudiya Vaishnavism is a Vaishnava religious movement founded by Chaitanya Mahaprabhu in the 16th century.
-"Gaudiya" refers to the Gauda region (present day Bengal/Bangladesh) with Vaishnavism meaning "the worship of the monotheistic Deity or Supreme Personality of Godhead, often addressed as Krishna, Narayana or Vishnu".

-The focus of Gaudiya Vaishnavism is the devotional worship (bhakti) of Krishna, as Svayam Bhagavan or the Original Supreme Personality of Godhead.

 Jagannath is widely revered in Bengal.
 The event of the Ratha Yatra is celebrated in West Bengal, and the day also marks the beginning of preparations for Bengal's biggest religious festival, the Durga Puja.
 The popularity of Jagannath among Bengalis is attributed to Chaitanya Mahaprabhu.
 Chaitanya Mahaprabhu emphasised bhakti and encouraged the identification of Jagannath with Krishna.
 He spent the last 20 years of his life in Puri dedicating it to the ecstatic worship of Jagannath, whom he considered a form of Krishna.
 Mahaprabhu propagated the Sankirtan movement which laid great emphasis on chanting God's name in Puri.
 He converted noted scholars like Sarvabhauma Bhattacharya to his philosophy.
 He left a great influence on the then king of Odisha, Prataprudra Deva, and the people of Odisha.
 According to tradition, Chaitanya Mahaprabhu is said to have merged with the idol of Jagannath in Puri after his death.